AlexR3000/SeminarATC/README.md

 ## API Documentation

 The Api for the project is simple.
-It exists of one endpoint which responses includes all currently observed aircraft that are currently in a valid state.
+It exists of one endpoint, which responses includes all currently observed aircraft that are currently in a valid state.

 ### Endpoints